Kate Douglas Wiggin: Early career

-In 1873, hoping to ease Albion Bradbury's lung disease, Kate's family moved to Santa Barbara, California, where Kate's stepfather died three years later.
-A kindergarten training class was opening in Los Angeles under Emma Marwedel (1818–1893), and Kate enrolled.
+In 1873, hoping to ease Albion Bradbury's lung disease, Wiggin's family moved to Santa Barbara, California, where her stepfather died three years later.
+A kindergarten training class was opening in Los Angeles under Emma Marwedel (1818–1893), and Wiggin enrolled.
 After graduation, in 1878, she headed the first free kindergarten in California, on Silver Street in the slums of San Francisco.
-The children were "street Arabs of the wildest type", but Kate had a loving personality and dramatic flair.
+The children were "street Arabs of the wildest type", but she had a loving personality and dramatic flair.
 By 1880 she was forming a teacher-training school in conjunction with the Silver Street kindergarten.

-In 1881, Kate married (Samuel) Bradley Wiggin, a San Francisco lawyer.
+In 1881, she married (Samuel) Bradley Wiggin, a San Francisco lawyer.
 According to the customs of the time, she was required to resign her teaching job.
 Still devoted to her school, she began to raise money for it through writing, first The Story of Patsy (1883), then The Birds' Christmas Carol (1887).
 Both privately printed books were issued commercially by Houghton Mifflin in 1889, with enormous success.

-Kate Wiggin had no children.
+Wiggin had no children.
 She moved to New York City in 1888.
-When her husband died suddenly in 1889, Kate relocated to Maine.
-For the rest of her life she grieved, but she also traveled as frequently as she could, dividing her time between writing, visits to Europe, and giving public reading for the benefit of various children's charities.

-Wiggin traveled abroad and back from Liverpool in the United Kingdom at least three times.
+When her husband died suddenly in 1889, she relocated to Maine.
+For the rest of her life she grieved; but she also traveled as frequently as she could, dividing her time between writing, visits to Europe, and giving public reading for the benefit of various children's charities.
+She traveled abroad and back from Liverpool in the United Kingdom at least three times.
 Records from the Ellis Island logs show that she arrived back in New York City from Liverpool in October 1892, July 1893, and July 1894.
-On the logs for the 1892 trip, Wiggin describes her occupation as "Wife", despite her former husband dying three years prior.
-In 1893 and 1894, she describes herself as an "Authoress".
+On the logs for the 1892 trip, Wiggin describes her occupation as "wife", despite her former husband having died three years prior.
+In 1893 and 1894, she describes herself as an "authoress".